Regulars will know that we have challenged Creative Scotland (CS) over its funding of unviable private company Sandstone Press.

-When CS gave Sandstone £30k on 3 April 2019, at least 50% of the components of the application were ineligible.
+CS gave Sandstone £30k on 3 April 2019 despite assessing that 40% of the components of its application could not be funded.

 (For the avoidance of doubt, we are criticising only the quality of Sandstone’s application and Creative Scotland’s assessment thereof, not the authors or their works.)

 Sandstone committed to notifying CS of changes to the facts or context of its application.
 Instead, it covered up the resignation of its only non-executive director.

 CS considered 40% of application unfundable

 - CS excluded 4 as unfundable.
 One sought cash to promote the profile of Sandstone owner-director Moira Forsyth